mys-lang/mys/README.rst

 .. code-block:: python

-   from mypkg1 import func1
+   from mypkg1 import func1           # Imports from mypkg1/src/lib.mys.
    from mypkg2.subpkg1.mod1 import func2 as func3
    from mypkg2 import Class1
    from mypkg2 import var1
-   from ..mod1 import func4           # ../mod1.mys
+   from ..mod1 import func4           # Imports from ../mod1.mys.
-   from ...subpkg2.mod1 import func5  # ../../subpkg2/mod1.mys
+   from ...subpkg2.mod1 import func5  # Imports from ../../subpkg2/mod1.mys.
+   from . import func6                # Imports from lib.mys in the same folder.

    def foo():
        func1()